© 2021 All rights reserved

 Confidence: Intrinsic confidence is a product of continuous positive affirmations of your abilities, your qualities, your tendency towards excellence.
 But extrinsic confidence, which comes from what people say of you, what your results say of you, what circumstances say of you, is pivotal for excellent leadership.
 How self-aware are you as a leader?
 Have you identified what informs your uniqueness?

 Finding ways to leverage your unique identity is a confidence booster.
 On a grander scale, your words and gestures shape the confidence of your team.
-Be committed to helping others become better, when people are a better version of themselves, they will be a better a work too.
+Be committed to helping others become better, when people are a better version of themselves, they will be better at work too.
 Appreciate others, mentor them, encourage them, and celebrate them.
 Lean towards positive feedback.
 Learn to give feedback that motivates rather than discourages.
 Say, “I think what you’re suggesting, this concept, is fantastic.
 I think you could consider adjustments in _____ and _____ to generate a better proposal.”
 When highlighting weaknesses, be quick to suggest ways to strengthen them.
 We are structured to retain how people make us feel, and leaders are not exempted.
 If it won’t help their confidence, then don’t express it.

 It is important that as a leader you hone your confidence and also become a bridge to helping others build theirs.

 Communication: Communication is a tool that foreruns connection.
 You cannot expect to form a connection if communication is absent.
 The contextual expression of workplace communication transcends casual conversations.
 Communication isn’t just about talking, or about having something to say.
 It is seeking to reach out to the core of an individual through words, gestures, expressions, observations, and sometimes silence.